 What are the benefits of using PRINCE2

-- good communication amongst the project management team, the stakeholders, and the rest of the organization
+good communication amongst the project management team, the stakeholders, and the rest of the organisation

 Key elements of PRINCE2

-The key elements of the methodology are: principles, processes, themes and project environment.
+The key elements of the methodology are: people, principles, processes, practices (previously called themes but now updated to practices) and project environment.

 The 7 principles